BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Carnegie Museum of Natural History

-4400 Forbes Ave
+4400 Forbes Avenue

 Pittsburgh, PA 15213

 In the case of re-identification of specimens, new designations should be provided to our curatorial staff when specimens are returned to the Museum.
-These data can be provided on a copy of the original loan invoice, or in a separate list that contains the CM catalog numbers and respective new identifications (either in text or spreadsheet format).
+These data can be provided on a copy of the original loan invoice or in a separate list that contains the CM catalog numbers and respective new identifications (either in text or spreadsheet format).

 We emphasize that destructive samples are intended to supplement research materials obtained from other sources, not replace primary data collection efforts such as field sampling of extant taxa.
 While we strongly encourage collections-based research, our obligation to protect the Carnegies’ holdings may require that some requests for destructive samples be denied.
+The curator and collection manager consider destructive sampling requests on a case-by-case basis.

 Description of a Destructive Sample